 \section{Abstract}

-In this work we propose \name, a parallel computing framework for graph pattern mining (GPM) through a user-defined subgraph relation.
-More specifically, we enable the computation of statistics of patterns through their subgraph classes, generalizing traditional GPM methods. \name provides efficient estimators for these statistics by employing a MCMC sampling algorithm combined with several optimizations.
-We provide both theoretical guarantees and empirical evaluations of our estimators in application scenarios such as stochastic optimization of deep high-order graph neural network models and pattern (motif) counting.
+In this work, we propose \name, a parallel computing framework for graph pattern mining (GPM) through a user-defined subgraph relation.
+More specifically, we enable the computation of pattern statistics through their subgraph classes, generalizing traditional GPM methods. \name provides efficient estimators for these statistics by employing an MCMC sampling algorithm combined with several optimizations.
+We provide both theoretical guarantees and empirical evaluations of our estimators in application scenarios such as stochastic optimization of higher-order graph neural network models and pattern (motif) counting.
 We also propose and evaluate optimizations that enable improvements of our estimators accuracy, while reducing their computational costs in up to 3-orders-of-magnitude.
 Finally, we show that \name is scalable, providing near-linear speedups on 44 cores in all of our tests.